-Rosacea is an often underdiagnosed and misunderstood condition of the skin.
-The first sign is often a persistent redness of the face, particularly on cheeks and nose.
+Rosacea is an often under-diagnosed and misunderstood condition of the skin.
+The first sign is often a persistent redness of the face, particularly on the cheeks and nose.
 At first it may come and go as a 'flush' or 'blush'.
 The redness gradually becomes permanent and more pronounced, with enlarged blood vessels.
 Skin may be dry and sensitive.
 Red bumps and pus bumps may appear and be mistaken for acne.
 In more severe cases that are untreated, especially in men, knobby bumps may develop on the nose and it may appear swollen.
 In some patients the eyes and eyelids may be irritated and red.
 Without treatment, it often progresses.
 Early treatment helps prevent worsening of rosacea and formation of permanent facial veins and skin texture changes.

-The cause of Rosacea is unknown but it affects people with fair with a history of blushing more easily and more frequently than the average person.
+The cause of Rosacea is unknown but it affects people with fair skin and a history of blushing more easily and more frequently than the average person.
 It is more common in women but men are more likely to develop thickening of the tissue on the nose.
 There is presently no cure, but treatment can decrease or eliminate symptoms and slow or stop progression of the disease.

 Everyday Exposures Often Makes Rosacea Worse

 - Foods—cheese, spicy foods, thermally hot foods, chocolate, soy sauce, vanilla

 - Heat—hot baths or showers, sauna, radiant heaters

 - Medications—certain blood pressure or heart medications, steroid creams or lotions

 - Physical exertion—exercise, frequent flushing, straining, chronic cough